official-imvoiid/CivitFetch/README.md

 ## Installation

 1. Ensure you have Python 3.8+ installed.
 2. Run the `Install_requirements.bat` script.
-This will install the necessary Python libraries listed in `requirements.txt` using pip[cite: 4].
+This will install the necessary Python libraries listed in `requirements.txt` using pip.
     ```bash
     # Alternatively, install manually:
     pip install -r requirements.txt